-This reformulation makes it clear that teleportation depends on the action of the coupling on states of the form $Q_{A,l}(t) \ket{\tfd}$, where $Q_A = \dyad{\psi}{\phi}$ and we denote\footnote{Traditionally, this would be considered reverse time-evolution, and denoted $Q_A(-t)$.
-For brevity, we have flipped the sign of $t$ throughout the text.} time-evolved operators as $Q_A(t) \equiv U Q_A U^\dagger$.
+This reformulation makes it clear that teleportation depends on the action of the coupling on states of the form $Q_{A,l}(t) \ket{\tfd}$, where $Q_A = \dyad{\psi}{\phi}$ and\footnote{Traditionally, this would be considered reverse time-evolution, and denoted $Q_A(-t)$.
+For brevity, we have flipped the sign of $t$ throughout the text.} $Q_A(t) \equiv U Q_A U^\dagger$.

-The following identity, if true for all operators $Q_A$ on A, would guarantee successful teleportation for all states:
+Teleportation succeeds when the coupling ``transfers'' $\dyad{\psi(t)}{\phi(t)}$ from the left to right side of the TFD state.
+More precisely, the following identity, if true for \emph{all} operators $Q_A$ on A, would guarantee successful teleportation for all states: